 Isle Of Wight

-Wyatt and Jack will kindly refund your postage for you, so recycling your inflatable will cost you nothing, and taking all the hard work out of how to recycle inflatables!
+Wyatt and Jack will kindly refund your postage for you.
+Therefore recycling your inflatable will cost you nothing, whilst taking all the hard work out of how to recycle inflatables!

-They are also appealing for coastal businesses, cafes, and beach shops to act as collection points for the amnesty – if that’s you or know anyone who fits the bill, then drop Wyatt and Jack an email on firstname.lastname@example.org
+They are also appealing for coastal businesses, cafes, and beach shops to act as collection points for the amnesty.
+If that’s you, or you know anyone who fits the bill, then drop Wyatt and Jack an email on firstname.lastname@example.org

 Liked this post?
 Save it for later on Pinterest!